TheImagingSource/tiscamera/doc/pages/gstreamer.md

 PI: Gain Auto Min

 - __gain-max__ - Maximum Gain Value the element is allowed to set.

+- __iris-min__ - Minimum iris value the element is allowed to set.
+ _Default_: Minimum value of the camera.
+Some cameras suggest a minimum value for auto algorithms that is higher than the actual minimal value.
+This value will be used when available.
+ PI: Iris Auto Min

+- __iris-max__ - Maximum iris value the element is to set.
+ _Default_: Maximum of the camera.
+ PI: Iris Auto Max

 The following properties are related to the region of interest.
 The region of interest is a section of the entire image that shall be used by the element for its